YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 But for those industrial careers requiring very specific technical skills, we are not aligned.
 So overall, we consider the outcome to be leaning towards a research-type of career.

 🎉 Congrats in making it to the end!
-You are now ready to reach out to us [here](https://yuhangsong.github.io/contact/), including a brief self-introduction and why you’re interested in working with us.
+You are now ready to [reach out to us](https://yuhangsong.github.io/contact/), including a brief self-introduction and why you’re interested in working with us.